Skip to content

 +

 CBT works to change anxious thoughts and behaviors directly.
 ACT accepts the presence of anxious thoughts and focuses on what you want your life to be about regardless.
-We use both, matched to the client — some people respond better to one than the other.
+We use both, matched to the client.
+Some people respond better to one than the other.

 How long does anxiety therapy take?